-Have you ever wondered what are the long-term effects of using marijuana?
+Have you ever wondered what the long term effects of marijuana use are?
 I mean, we’ve all been at that point in our lives when we simply enjoyed the high we got from the herb.
-However, the more savory you get with cannabis, the more questions arise in your head.
+However, the more savory you get with cannabis, the more questions may arise as to extended use.

-Although there are only few high-quality studies regarding long-term cannabis consumption, what is already known about the herb’s effect mind is, least to say, intriguing.
-Here’s what clinical evidence has to say about long-term effects of using marijuana on your brain.
+There are only a few high-quality studies regarding long-term cannabis consumption.
+What is already known about the herb’s effect on the mind is, least to say, intriguing.
+Here’s what clinical evidence has to say about the long term effects of using marijuana on your brain.

 Long Term Effects of Smoking Cannabis

-A lack of big-data clinical trials makes it harder to make any firm statements about the long-term cannabis consumption on negative health results, so scientists have yet to come to a firm agreement on this subject.
-Nevertheless, there are some proven long-term effects of using marijuana when it comes to the condition of a human’s brain.
+A lack of big-data clinical trials makes it harder to make any firm statements about long term cannabis consumption.
+As such, we don’t have much to go on regarding any negative health results.
+So scientists have yet to come to a firm agreement on this subject.
+Nevertheless, there are some proven long-term effects of using marijuana as to the condition of a human’s brain.
 Let’s take a peek at them!

 1. Increased Tolerance

-As with any substance that interacts with your brain, the continuous intake of THC may make you develop tolerance over time.
+As with any substance that interacts with your brain, you may develop a tolerance to THC over time.
 Your body will most likely develop increased tolerance to other cannabinoids, too.

 We can observe this tolerance in certain cells sites, better known as cannabinoid receptors.
 As they begin to downregulate, they become less sensitive to THC or the effects of other cannabinoids.
 A similar phenomenon occurs with caffeine and insulin.

-As for the latter, people who struggle with type 2 diabetes – having consistently elevated blood sugar – feel the urgent demand for insulin.
+As for the latter, people who struggle with type 2 diabetes feel the urgent demand for insulin.
 After receiving the increased amount of this hormone that shuttles excess sugars into fat cells for storage, cells will get used to it.
-This results in greater amount of sugar circulating in the blood, which will leave a patient with high blood sugar.
+This results in a greater amount of sugar circulating in the blood.
+Essentially, this leaves a patient with high blood sugar.

 This situation can be reflected in the case of cannabis.
 With marijuana, an identical reaction happens with THC and cannabinoid receptors.
 When you consume too much THC, your body downregulates the cannabinoid receptors, making you less sensitive to the effects of the herb.
 Given this, you will have to consume more cannabis to achieve the same state of mind.

-Some people find themselves a little moody or even irritated after abstaining from marijuana, while others have difficulties with falling asleep before the cannabis receptors return to their previous tolerance level.
+Some people find themselves a little moody or even irritated after abstaining from marijuana.
+Others have difficulties falling asleep before the cannabis receptors return to their previous tolerance level.